acemod/ACE3/docs/wiki/framework/arsenal-framework.md

         showBar = 1; // 0 disabled; 1 enabled;
         showText = 1; // 0 disabled; 1 enabled;
-        barStatement = "1"; // Statement evaluated to set the bar progress, needs to return a NUMBER. textStatement = "test entry"; // statement evaluated to set the text entry, can return anything. condition = "true"; // Condition for the stats to be displayed, default is true if not defined, needs to return a BOOL. tabs[] = { {0,1,2}, { } }; // Arrays of tabs, left array is left tabs, right array is right tabs.
+        barStatement = "1"; // Statement evaluated to set the bar progress, needs to return a NUMBER. textStatement = "test entry"; // statement evaluated to set the text entry, can return anything.
+Arrays will have a linebreak added after each element. condition = "true"; // Condition for the stats to be displayed, default is true if not defined, needs to return a BOOL. tabs[] = { {0,1,2}, { } }; // Arrays of tabs, left array is left tabs, right array is right tabs.
     };